BHS Valve Clinic

 replacement takes over.

-Patients with advanced valvular disease may be candidates for BHS'
+Patients with advanced valvular disease may be candidates for treatment

-Valve Clinic.
-For evaluation and follow up, speak to your physician or
+at the BHS Valve Clinic.
+For evaluation and follow up, speak to your physician

 click here and to see our Valve Team Commercial,